xakur/soppusite/_posts/2023-11-17-3-things-that-taught-me-how-to-overcome-loneliness.md-taught-me-how-to-overcome-loneliness.md

   <p>Once, I had a long-distance close friend.
 We would only talk every couple of days or weeks, as she was always busy with life.
 There were times when she wouldn’t respond for months even.</p>
   <p>I was always so happy whenever we could talk!
 But I inevitably felt lonely and gloomy whenever we stopped talking for weeks.
 It was as if nothing else could bring me joy, as I really despised my environment back then.</p>
   <p>After some time, yet another extended period of silence, I got tired of waiting on her.
 I began to reflect on my situation.</p>
-  <p><b>Why do I only feel genuine happiness when I’m talking to her?
-What is it about her that gives me happiness?"</b> To be honest, she wasn’t even that great of a friend - she wasn’t around when I needed support the most.</p>
+  <p style="text-align:center;"><b>"Why do I only feel genuine happiness when I’m talking to her?
+What is it about her that gives me happiness?"</b>
+  <p>To be honest, she wasn’t even that great of a friend - she wasn’t around when I needed support the most.</p>
   <p>Answer: Her presence made me feel loved.
 She was nice to me.
 I felt warmth just by chatting with her.</p>
 </div>